 Guidelines and general procedures are offered for culturing, subculturing and freezing adherent cells within a traditional lab setting.

-Determine characteristics of protein antigens within complex mixtures using Laemmli and bis-tris protocols.
+Scientists can determine characteristics of protein antigens within complex mixtures using Laemmli and bis-tris protocols.

-Confirm cellular anchorage-independent growth using the soft agar colony assay method.
+Scientists can confirm cellular anchorage-independent growth using the soft agar colony assay method.